-The annual Good Food Challenge was founded by Food First NL to encourage people to discuss and learn more about food, and food issues, as a way toward healthier eating.
+The annual Good Food Challenge was founded by Food First NL to encourage people to discuss and learn more about food, food systems, food security, and food issues, as a way toward healthier eating for people and their planet.

 412 people across Newfoundland & Labrador signed up for the Good Food Challenge in 2014